 The start of The Twin Peaks Hike in Hong Kong

-The beginning part of The Twin Peaks hike is the hardest part of the hiking trail.
+The beginning of The Twin Peaks hike is the hardest part of the hiking trail.
 It is all stairs and nothing but stairs.
-And every time you think you finished a set of stairs, you will find another set of stairs around the corner behind the trees.
+And every time you think you have finished a set of stairs, you will find another set of stairs around the corner behind the trees.
 It keeps going and going…

 Apparently, there are over 1000 steps to the first peak of The Twins.
-I read this fact before hiking up the mountain and I thought I would try to count.
-But the trek up the stairs was a bit difficult and I lost count halfway.
+I read this fact before hiking up the mountain, and I thought I would try to count.
+But the trek up the stairs was a bit difficult, and I lost count halfway.

 The Twin Peaks Hong Kong: trail condition